vs424git/vs424git/README.md

 - sup dudes.
 - i'm a student that's usually bored all the time and fucks around in different programs.
-- i'm trying to learn linux and it's going pretty ok tbh.
+- i'm trying to learn linux and python, it's going pretty ok tbh.
-- i like coffee but please don't call me networkchuck, i'll be known as a skid for the rest of my life if you do.
 - thanks for listening to my ted talk